Last Hero Standing: Plot summary

 At Avengers Compound, Captain America is exercising alone.
 Thunderstrike realizes Cap is feeling down because of his old age and promises him that he does not have to worry about it because A-Next will follow him anywhere.
 Cap and Thunderstrike are called to an A-Next meeting where they discuss possible villains who could be behind the kidnappings.
 They suspect: Kala, the Queen of the Underworld; Tyrannus, Master of the Subterraneans; Terrax the Tamer; the Living Lava Man; or Mole Man, the ruler of Monster Isle.
 They also inform the X-People of the situation, but Jubilee, their leader, decides that they work better on their own, causing J2 and Wild Thing to wonder why they ever bothered to try join the X-People; they are glad they decided to stay with A-Next.
 The team decides to split up to investigate the different possibilities.

 At Barton's Dojo, American Dream and Freebooter discuss things with retired hero Hawkeye.
 Soon a crack in the ground is made and the heroes are kidnapped as well.

 The Fantastic Five depart to Monster Isle, only to discover that the Mole Man is dead, and that a statue has been built in his honor.

 Spider-Girl, Captain America and Thunderstrike learn about the kidnappings at Barton's Dojo.
 They jump into the hole together with J2 and Wild Thing.
 There, they discover a weird portal.
 After entering it, the heroes are immediately attacked by robot-like creatures and start to fight them.
 Soon the mastermind villain reveals himself to be Loki.
 He wants revenge on the Avengers, realizing he helped create them years earlier, and shows that he holds the missing heroes prisoner in life-size crystals.

 Mary Jane fears for her husband's safety.
 Spider-Man returns home, but he seems different, and his eyes have turned completely evil, causing MJ even more fear.

 Spider-Girl and the other heroes are still being attacked by the robot-like creatures.
 Cap and Thunderstrike are defeated and kidnapped, and Spider-Girl suggests she and J2 retreat while they can.

-Meanwhile, in the city, Spider-Man confronts DarkDevil the hero he dislikes most.
+Meanwhile, in the city, Spider-Man confronts Dark-Devil the hero he dislikes most.
 The two fight each other.

 The Vision returns to the Avengers Compound where he finds Stinger discussing matters with Jubilee, who promises to contact them when she learns anything new.
 The Vision explains that he has arrived at the request of the President of the United States, G. W. Bridge, who believes that the kidnappings could threaten the nation.
-Jarvis arrives suddenly to inform the two that all of the missing heroes have mysteriously returned.
-Jarvis also alerts them to the Spider-Man/DarkDevil battle in midtown.
+Edwin Jarvis arrives suddenly to inform the two that all of the missing heroes have mysteriously returned.
+Jarvis also alerts them to the Spider-Man/Dark-Devil battle in midtown.